 2. Compile a Three Ring Binder for Your Practice Materials

 The Beginner’s Modern Calligraphy Online Course includes a worksheet, so put that in your binder first.
-After you finish the course, you can use the binder for additional worksheets, free calligraphy printables (like drills), and general practice.
+After you finish the course, you can use the binder for additional worksheets, free calligraphy printables, and general practice.
 Keep the binder materials in chronological order!
 It’s gratifying to flip through it to see your progress.

 3. Get the Proper Supplies

 In the case of calligraphy, success comes easier when you have the right tools.
 If you DIY a starter kit, your cost will be $25-35.
-You can also buy a gorgeous pre-assembled kit (that includes some cool extras) from The Paper Seahorse for around $75.
+Purchase a preassembled calligraphy kit, and the cost will be a bit higher.

 4. Pace Yourself to Finish the Online Course in a Month